WebAssembly/wasi-keyvalue/keyvalue.md

 value as a list of bytes.
 2. `incoming-value-consume-async` consumes the value asynchronously and returns the value as an input-stream.

-#### <a name="error">`type error`</a>
-`u32`
-<p>An error resource type for keyvalue operations.
-Currently, this provides only one function to return a string representation of the error.
-In the future, this will be extended to provide more information about the error.

 #### <a name="bucket">`type bucket`</a>
 `u32`